 Changes to the Fixed Recoverable Costs Regime: What do they mean for business disputes?

-The changes have involved some significant changes to the Civil Procedure Rules (CPR) and are detail-heavy because of the fact they’re so extensive, but in this update, our business dispute lawyers will cover the main areas that are relevant to you as a business owner.
+The changes have involved some significant amendments to the Civil Procedure Rules (CPR) and are detail-heavy because of the fact they’re so extensive, but in this update, our business dispute lawyers will cover the main areas that are relevant to you as a business owner.

 As suggested by the name, the FRC sets the amounts that the party who wins a civil claim can recover from the losing party for various stages in the litigation process.
+These fixed amounts were most recently increased in line with inflation in April 2024.

-Business disputes with a claim value of up to £100,000 (excluding interest) will be covered, along with defended debt claims, professional negligence claims and property disputes, as well as commercial claims – unless the court decides that any of these types of claims are complex enough to justify being allocated to the multi-track instead.
+Business disputes with a claim value of up to £100,000 (excluding interest) are covered, along with defended debt claims, professional negligence claims and property disputes, as well as commercial claims – unless the court decides that any of these types of claims are complex enough to justify being allocated to the multi-track instead.

-Whilst it’s undoubtedly a positive thing that parties to a dispute will have a clearer idea upfront about what costs they might recover or have to pay out if their claim is successful or not, there are important commercial considerations to bear in mind.
+Whilst it’s undoubtedly a positive thing that parties to a dispute now have a clearer idea upfront about what costs they might recover or have to pay out if their claim is successful or not, there are important commercial considerations to bear in mind.
 It could well be that a party decides not to bring or defend a claim if it’s not financially viable to do so based upon the FRC, i.e. whether or not the actual costs they’re likely to incur will be covered by the FRC.
-If not, where a prospective claimant is assessing the risks, how much of their estimated damages will be eaten into by the difference between what they have to pay their lawyer and how much they get back from the other party under the FRC rules.
+If not, where a prospective claimant is assessing the risks, how much of their estimated damages will be eaten into by the difference between what they have to pay their lawyer and how much they get back from the other party under the FRC rules will be key.

 Clearly, when assessing the economics of pursuing or defending a claim up to £100,000, the lower the hourly rate charged by your solicitor, the better the chance of recovering a higher proportion of your legal costs if you win, given the recovery limits under the FRC.
-The cost effective rates available under Harper James’ pricing plans are likely to become even more attractive to litigants concerned about high legal costs eroding their net gain from a successful outcome at trial.
+The cost-effective rates available under Harper James’ pricing plans are likely to become even more attractive to litigants concerned about high legal costs eroding their net gain from a successful outcome at trial.

 Our offices